How to Become a Pharmacist

 In an education concentration, pharmacy students acquire the skills and knowledge to pursue careers as pharmacy educators.
 While many graduates choose careers as teachers in colleges and universities, they can also apply the leadership and research skills gained in this concentration to the pharmaceutical field.

-Students who pursue this concentration are prepared for careers in pharmacy operations or manufacturing, or even to run their own pharmacies.
+Students who pursue this concentration are prepared for careers in pharmacy operations, manufacturing, or even running their own pharmacies.
 Degree-seekers also gain leadership and administration skills that can be used in management positions.

-Health systems and care management specializations focus on the processes, policies, and structures used in healthcare systems.
+Health systems and care management specializations focus on healthcare systems' processes, policies, and structures.
 Students learn how and where pharmacists fit in the system and how they can best provide care to the community.
 Some programs also explore management technologies.

 This concentration teaches students to analyze, critique, and expand on existing pharmaceutical knowledge.
 They learn advanced research methods and how to use them to examine government policy, solve industrial issues, or develop medical innovations.
 Research concentrations commonly lead to careers in academia or pharmaceutical development.